jsdotlua/jest-lua/docs/docs/Configuration.md

 Default: `1`

-The exit code Jest Roblox returns on test failure.
+The exit code Jest Lua returns on test failure.

 :::info

-This does not change the exit code in the case of Jest Roblox errors (e.g. invalid configuration).
+This does not change the exit code in the case of Jest Lua errors (e.g. invalid configuration).

 :::